Pasqua101/txt-to-HTML-converter/README.md

 ## TOML file support
 You can easily combine a multitude of arguments in one handy TOML file.
 To use, create a TOML file and add the arguments to it, then type `python txt_to_html.py -c filename.toml` or `python txt_to_html.py --config filename.toml` into your command line.

-# Featues Available Only in Markdown
+# Features Available Only in Markdown

-## Customzing the lang attribute
+## Customizing the lang attribute
 If you're writing your HTML file in a different language, you can customize the lang attribute of the HTML tag by using the `-l` or `--lang` argument like so, `txt_to_html -l fr filename.txt`.
 If you don't use the argument, then by default the program will set the attribute to `en-CA` for Canadian English.
 This program has the ability to detect Markdown code blocks and convert it the `<code>` tag in html.
 For example Markdown text that looks like this ``` `Hello World` ```, will show up like this `<code> Hello World </code>`.